 Cortisol is the body's primary stress hormone.
 In short bursts, it sharpens focus and mobilizes energy.
 But sustained elevation—the default state for executives in the Clear Lake and NASA corridor—triggers a cascade of metabolic dysfunction that no amount of exercise corrects.

-Chronically elevated cortisol is associated with increased visceral fat accumulation, impaired insulin sensitivity, and suppressed immune function [PMID 18227914].
+Chronically elevated cortisol is associated with increased visceral fat accumulation, impaired insulin sensitivity, and suppressed immune function.
 It also disrupts sleep architecture, creating a vicious cycle: poor sleep drives morning cortisol dysregulation, which worsens afternoon fatigue and evening brain fog, which delays sleep onset.
 The result is a metabolic state incompatible with fat loss, muscle retention, or cognitive clarity.

-"Most executives I see in Friendswood and the surrounding areas have cortisol profiles that look like someone in chronic crisis," says Dr. Swet Chaudhari, MD, Double Board-Certified Medical Director at Wellness Elite Fitness.
+"Most executives I see in Friendswood and the surrounding areas have cortisol profiles that look like someone in chronic crisis," says Dr. Swet Chaudhari, MD, Double Board-Certified Medical Director of Elite Aesthetic MD.
 "Their labs show elevated morning cortisol, blunted afternoon drop, and nighttime elevation.
 No supplement or workout fixes that.
 You need to reset the nervous system itself."

 That reset requires multi-modal intervention: nervous system downregulation, inflammatory reduction, sleep quality improvement, and hormonal re-synchronization.
 A weekly protocol addressing all four is research-backed and practical for busy professionals.